erinnichols/talks/lunch-and-learns/regex/html/regex.md

 # Regular expressions in 20 minutes
 ### `/Reg(exp?|ular Expression)?/gi`

+.footnote[.red.bold[*] Condensed and adapted from Lea Verou's [/Reg(exp){2}lained/](https://www.youtube.com/watch?v=EkluES9Rvak)]

 ---

+# What are regular expressions?

+* Regular expressions are a way to describe a set of strings (concisely)
+* They're implemented efficiently

+---
 # Why use regex

-* Validation (I hear html5 forms support regular expression validation)
+* Validation (as in [html5 forms](validation.html), for example)
 * Matching
 * Substitution
-* For powerful find &amp; replace while writing code
+* For powerful find &amp; replace.
+Use them in your text editor or IDE to easily update code.
-* Processing xml in Java (just kidding!)
+* Processing xml with Java (if you thought regular expressions were ugly, try looking at them in Java)

 --